lishangzhi/lishangzhi.github.io/themes/hexo-theme-matery/README.md

 ## Changelog

-- v1.0.0
+- v1.0.4
-  - Added all the basic features;
+  - Added the ability to customize the reprint rules for each post;
+  - Fix the problem that the custom summary of the previous page and the next page does not display;
+  - Fixed the problem that the link of the friends link was misplaced and changed to the layout of the waterfall stream;
+  - Other minor bugs fixes;
-- v1.0.1
+- v1.0.3
-  - Adjust the file request path of `css` and `js` in the `_config.yml` of the theme, so that you can quickly configure their own CDN;
-  - Whether the new code is configurable or not, the default is a line break;
-  - The `TOC` function is activated by default, and the `Front-matter` configuration option for `TOC` is turned off for a post;
-  - Fixed an issue where the highlighted directory option was inaccurate when scrolling through the post;
-  - Remove the search box under `IOS` to automatically get the focus attribute, preventing the view from moving up after automatically getting the focus;
+  - Added `TOC` expansion, shrink button and related configuration, this button is displayed by default;
 - v1.0.2
   - Upgraded the [Materialize](https://materializecss.com/) framework version to `1.0.0`, refactoring and modifying some files or problems during the upgrade process;
   - Added a full-screen carousel effect on the front cover of the home page to set more important posts to the home page carousel;